-For just about all my life, I have brushed my teeth two times per day, once in the morning after I wake up, and once in the evening before I go to bed.
-The number of times I would normally brush at any other point in the day would normally be equal to the number of times I went to the dentist that year, when I would give my teeth a good brushing before going in for a cleaning (I figure that’s as a courtesy to the hygienist?).
+For just about all my life, I have brushed my teeth two times per day.
+I brush once in the morning after I wake up, and once in the evening before I go to bed.
+Outside of that, I never brushed during the day.
+Well, I would on days I went to the dentist.
+So, two times per year, I guess!
+After all, you don’t need to gross out your hygienist, right?

-But, after my latest cleaning, the thought popped into my head that maybe a mid-day brush wouldn’t be a bad idea.
+But, after my latest cleaning, the thought popped into my head.
+Maybe a mid-day brush wouldn’t be a bad idea!

 Thankfully, I did not have any cavities during my cleaning, as those are pretty rare.
 However, my hygienist did say that I had one particular area that I needed to make sure I got a little closer, as she saw a little plaque buildup.